 Elevation Gold Provides Corporate Updates Including Appointment of David Peat as Director and Forward Sales Arrangements

-VANCOUVER, BC, March 20, 2023 /CNW/ - Elevation Gold Mining Corp.
+VANCOUVER, BC, March 20, 2023 /PRNewswire/ - Elevation Gold Mining Corp.
 ELVT EVGDF (the "Company" or "Elevation Gold") is pleased provide an update on the Company's corporate activities.

 Appointment of New Director and Management Changes